ravi-ray96/ravi-ray96/README.md

 📖 *Designed and implemented a database-driven system for tracking books, borrowers, and transactions.*

 🚆 **[Railway Reservation System](#)**
-🎫 *Built an SQL-based train reservation system for efficient passenger management.*
+🎫 *Built a project, SQL-based train reservation system for efficient passenger management.*

 🔢 **[Discrete Fourier Transform Implementation](#)**
 📊 *Applied signal processing techniques to analyze data using DFT in Python.*